MOPAC-DS/mopacdb/README.md

 ## About

-The MOPAC DB GitHib repository is a **private** repository that contains information on the structure, access rights, and example Python and R scripts for connecting to the database.
+The MOPAC DB GitHib repository is a **private** repository that contains information on the structure, access rights, and example Python and R scripts for connecting to the MOPAC DB -- the centralised data resource for the Mayor's Office for Policing and Crime.

 This repository serves as an empty public facing repository for users to request access.